 The C400 P1 never made any free flights.
 It was followed by the "C400 P2", which was much the same, but had an ejection seat and a control panel for a pilot mounted at the top.
 Test pilot Auguste Morel performed the first free flight on the C400 P2 on 14 May 1957.
 It was one of the most frightening-looking flying machines ever built, and it is something of a testimony to French audacity that anybody was willing to fly it.
 It did have an autostabilization system, however, and wasn't so hard to handle, partly because it couldn't be used for forward flight.

 In 2010, the US National Aeronautics & Space Administration (NASA) also floated a design for a one-person pogo sport aircraft named the "Puffin".
-As conceived, the Puffin was battery-operated, with electric motors driving twin props and a flight endurance of a half hour, with an "X" pattern tailfin arrangement, the tailfins popping out to provide support for landings and takeoffs.
+As conceived, the Puffin was battery-operated, with electric motors driving twin props and a flight endurance of a half hour, with an "X" pattern tailfin arrangement -- the tailfins popping out to provide support for landings and takeoffs.
 The pilot lay prone in level flight, with an automatic digital flight control system ensuring safe operations even by minimally-trained pilots -- in essence, the Puffin amounted to a fun toy, a fancy theme-park thrill ride.
-It is of course uncertain that the Puffin will ever actually happen, but NASA does intend to build a flying small scale model for tests.
+Will it happen?
+We'll believe it when we see it.

 * Computer flight simulator enthusiasts have constructed a digital model of the Convair XFY-1 pogo that can be "flown" on a personal computer.
 It has a reputation for being one of the toughest, possibly the toughest, flightsim model to fly.
 A video capture of a flightsim session of the XFY-1 model had it weaving back and forth as it descended to a carrier deck, skidding, kicking off sparks on striking the deck, and almost tipping over on landing attempts -- to finally slew off the deck and explode in a fireball.